oneapi-src/oneDNN/doc/primitives/logsoftmax.md

 arbitrary dimensions followed by the logarithm function.
 All other axes are treated as independent (batch).

-In general form, the operation is defined by the following formulas.
+In general form, the operation is defined by the following formulas (the variable names follow the standard @ref dev_guide_conventions).
 Second form is used as more numerically stable:

 ### Forward